 - Supporting the PI with the preparation and submission of scientific reports

-- Procurement and approval of non-staff expenditure in line with funder terms and conditions
+- Procurement and approval of non-staff expenditure in line with funder terms and conditions and associated College policies

 - Identification and timely communication of requests for extensions and supplements